Final Exam Study Guide

 - Do concrete problems

-from the book and re-work problems from lecture, old midterms, and HW.
+from the book and re-work problems from lecture, and HW.

 - All material from

-lecture up to and including sorting is fair game.
+lecture up through Network Flow is fair game.